xtanaa001/Xiaoqi-Homepage/content/join.md

 ---

 ### <span style="color:#00204e">`Prospective Undergraduate Researchers`</span>
 Undergraduate research positions are available in the broad area of computing science (e.g., algorithms/theory, AI/ML, data science, and systems/networking).
-UAlberta undergraduates can join my group either for summer internship, or for long-term projects during the academic year.
+UAlberta undergraduates can join the group either for summer internship, or for long-term projects during the academic year.
 Email me if you are interested.

 ### <span style="color:#00204e">`Prospective Graduate Researchers (M.Sc. and Ph.D.)`</span>
 My